Indicators

 Indicators:

-- Homes Tasmania has completed a total of 4,505 homes and land lots, of which only 2,092 are social housing homes.
+- Homes Tasmania has completed a total of 4,358 homes and land lots, of which only 2,136 are social housing homes and supported accommodation.

-- There are another 701 deliverables in Homes Tasmania’s pipeline.
+- There are another 5,642 deliverables in Homes Tasmania’s current pipeline.

-- There are no crisis units in Homes Tasmania’s pipeline or concept phase because it has delivered on its target for crisis units.
+- There were no crisis units in Homes Tasmania’s current pipeline because it has delivered on its target of 119 crisis units.

-- 39% of deliverables in the pipeline and 85% in the concept phase are planned to be affordable homes, affordable rentals or affordable residential lots, rather than social housing and supported accommodation.
+- 79% of deliverables in the current pipeline are affordable homes, affordable rentals or affordable residential lots, rather than social housing or supported accommodation.

 Figure 2.4: According to Homes Tasmania’s Strategy, the composition of social and affordable homes in Tasmania will change significantly from their 2020 baseline figures to their final figures in 2032.
 The proportion of social housing and supported accommodation will decrease from 89% to 67% and the proportion of affordable housing will increase from 8% to 32%.